-- a frieze with ten bearded elders depicting the prophets of the Old Testament and the last one representing angels.
+- a frieze with ten bearded elders depicting the prophets of the Old Testament, and

 The Bell Tower

-Interior of Aix Cathedral
+The interior of Aix Cathedral

 The Choir Gallery

 This modern sculpture features a wavy bronze panel which evokes “God’s breathing in of His own life’s breath in the form of the Holy Spirit to fill the great sail as it surrounds the movements of the waves of life”.